Work seekers should not bear the cost of recruitment

 Legal action

 On 11 July 2024, eight Equity members filed papers at the High Court in a class action against Spotlight.
-The action seeks a declaration from a judge that Spotlight is an employment agency and it must, therefore, abide by the regulations restricting the level of fee it can charge.
+The action sought a declaration from a judge that Spotlight is an employment agency and it must, therefore, abide by the regulations restricting the level of fee it can charge.

 Our work lobbying government